0xronin/0xRonin/README.md

 ### 📦 Simple ToDo App
 Minimal Todo App, save tasks and todo lists, cross off when finished.
 Light and Dark Mode.
 [Try](https://0xronin.github.io/ToDo/)

-### 📦 Crypthik Blog
-Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know.
-Visit www.crypthik.com

-## ✨Web3 Weekends
-A challenge that I have given myself to build a small WEB3 application every sunday and share the code here.
-Feel free to reach out to me if you face any issues while following along.

-### 📦 NFT Fetcher
-NFT fetching web dapp using the NextJs Alchemy API & TailwindCSS.
-[Try](https://nft-gallery-tan.vercel.app/)

 ## 🐦Socials
 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/0xZKP)